Starting price: $999

 Colors: Space Black, White, Gold, Deep Purple

-I can confidently say that the iPhone 14 Pro is the best phone I’ve ever used, though I'm extremely disappointed by the battery life.
+I can confidently say that the iPhone 14 Pro is the best phone I’ve ever used, though I'm disappointed by the battery life.
 At $100 more, the iPhone 14 Pro Max does checks all of the boxes, including stellar battery life.

 From its pocketable form factor to its sheer horsepower and camera capabilities, the iPhone 14 Pro crushes anything else that tries to stand against it.
 Sure, it isn’t the huge upgrade you might have expected, but that’s because the iPhone 13 Pro did a lot right.